jyablonski/jyablonski_praq/software_dev/cmu_advanced_databases.md

 ![image](https://github.com/jyablonski/jyablonski_praq/assets/16946556/c6f9d00a-bb84-40a0-8136-a7e33933cb35)

+CPUs organize instructions into pipeline stages with the goal to keeps all parts of the processor busy.
+A clever optimization that gets implemented is they try to "peak ahead" and execute instructions out-of-order, but this has downsides once it fails and it has to fall back.
+So the CPU is basically trying to predict what path we're trying to go down to increase performance.

 ## SIMD
 A class of CPU instructions to allow the processor to perform the same operation on multiple data points simultaneously.
 All major CPUs support SIMD operations.